iifl-logo

 Human Resources / Industrial Relations

 The Industrial Relations in all four plants of the Company continued to be cordial.
-Talent attraction and retention in the apprentices category is posing a strong challenge and the dearth of employable candidates, at this level, has drastically risen over the last one year and our company is taking various HR initiatives in this area.
-The total number of employees on roll as on 31st March 2025 in all the Plants was 1035.
+Talent acquisition and retention amongst apprentices has grown increasingly challenging as Governmental incentives reduce the pool of hireable labour seeking legitimate employment our company is taking various HR initiatives in this area.
+The total number of employees on roll as on 31st March 2026 in all the Plants was 976.

 The company has spent significant resources to ensure the health, safety, and wellbeing of our employees- at home, at work, and in between the two.

-We have rolled out grade elevation and salary enhancement letters to Managerial and Executive category employees during the Financial Year 2024–25 so that all of your companys employees may share in the enterprises success.
+We have rolled out grade elevation and salary enhancement letters to Managerial and Executive category employees during the Financial Year 2025 – 26 to further motivate your companys employees to ensure the enterprises success.

 Accounting Treatment